notZaki/RRIFT.jl/docs/src/guide/fitting.md

 ## Downloading the pre-processed data

-For simplcity, we will use the pre-processed data which were previously generated.
+For simplicity, we will use data that has already been pre-processed and which can be downloaded by:

 ```@example ex
 mat_dir = "./data/tcga-gbm-mat"